 There are two essay-type assignments that will require open-source research and critical analysis.
 Each assignment carries 20% of the total course marks.
-The assignments are designed specifically critical issues that will allow you to understand how to apply what you learn, wherever and for whomever you may be working in the future.
+The assignments are designed specifically around critical issues that will allow you to understand how to apply what you learn, wherever and for whomever you may be working in the future.
+The first assignment is an individual task.
+The second assignment is a group task.

-The project is assigned by group, each with real clients, conducting real resilience assessments in real time.
-The clients will assess the quality of product.
+The project is assigned by group, each with real clients, conducting real resilience assessments in real-time.
+The clients will assess the quality of the product.
 The project carries 30% of the total course marks.